kumahq/kuma/docs/madr/decisions/046-grpc-tcp-probes.md

 ## Other options

-### Option 2 - allocate a new and separated port for each of the gRPC probes, and route them back to the application probe handling port accordingly
+### Option 2 - allocate a new and separated port for each of the gRPC/TCP probes, and route them back to the application probe handling port accordingly

 The only information we can use to differ from multiple gRPC probes is the port number, while the port number is included in the underlying HTTP2 request as the `Host` header, it will be the same if we want to use a single virtual probe listener to support forwarding traffic for all gRPC probes.
 So we need to allocate a new virtual probe port for each of them.
+TCP probes share the same scenario, so we also need to allocate a new port for each of them.

 To allocate these ports, we'll need a new Pod annotation to support user specifying the range to be used.
 This annotation, with name `kuma.io/virtual-probes-port-range`, will replace the existing annotation `kuma.io/virtual-probes-port`.
 The annotation should be optional: when user does not specify, a default range `9000-9020` will be used.